 - Schedule, supervise, and cancel inmate visitations.

-- Supervise the dispensing of food in a timely fashion to inmates ensuring all health and safety regulations are complied with.
+- Supervise the dispensing of food in a timely fashion to inmates, ensuring compliance of all health and safety regulations.

 - Supervise inmates and trusty-inmate work crews.

 - Conduct metal and x-ray detection of individuals and materials before entering facilities, perform necessary searches for weapons and contraband, and complete reports.

 - Inspect cells, housing areas, locks, windows, grills, doors, gates, and perimeters of buildings and grounds for security purposes.

 - Transport inmates to other facilities as required.